Diary Major John Kevin Lloyd - 1942-1945 - Part 5

 one month until arrival

-of new Commdr.
-Dutch were
+of new Comdr.
+Dutch men

 dirty.
-Officer's gear had to be
+Officers gear had to be

 left behind when they went to YE